 If you're curious about nature and want to learn more about what's around you, birding is a great skill and a fun hobby.
-When you start to take note of the birds around you, you might find yourself more curious and perceptive.
-You'll notice sounds you might have previously overlooked.
-You might start to notice details in your surroundings, like the trees and other plants.
-You might start to perceive the passage of time differently as birds come and go each season.
+When you start to take note of the birds around you, you might find yourself more perceptive of other things.
+You might notice sounds you previously overlooked.
+You might start to notice small details in your surroundings, like individual trees, insects, fruits, and flowers.
+You might find yourself more in tune with the passing of the seasons.
 Birding can be a gateway into recognizing and appreciating a wider world that was there all along.

-Beyond satisfying your own curiosity, birding can also be a social activity.
-Beyond being a fun family activity, birding clubs and park rangers offer opportunities to meet other people and look for birds together, pooling knowledge and providing more pairs of eyes and ears.
+- Birding can also be a social activity (or not).
+Beyond being a fun family activity, birding clubs and park rangers offer programs where you can meet other people and look for birds together, pooling knowledge and providing more pairs of eyes and ears.
 See our list of upcoming bird programs in national parks.
 Even informally, birders generally "flock together" and share notes.
 But if you'd rather keep to yourself, there's plenty of space to do that, too.

 What You Need

 Birding is a low-cost hobby that you can take with you anywhere in the world.
 There are only three things you need to get started:

 Choosing the right bird guide